-The results discussed in the previous section are not sufficient to conclude that \textsc{abne} or \textsc{bne} are hard for classical computers.
-This is in particular true for the problem that the quantum algorithm for Betti number estimation can actually efficiently solve.
+The results discussed in the previous section are not sufficient to conclude that \textsc{abne} and \textsc{bne} are hard for classical computers, because for these problems the family of input matrices is restricted to combinatorial Laplacians.
 Nonetheless, because \textsc{llsd} is a generalization of the problem that the quantum algorithm for Betti number estimation can efficiently solve, our result shows that -- aside from the matter regarding the restriction to combinatorial Laplacians -- the quantum algorithm for Betti number estimation solves a classically intractable problem which in some cases captures interesting information concerning an underlying graph.
-Moreover, our result eliminates the possibility of certain routes for dequantization, namely those that are oblivious to the particular structure of the input matrix, which in particular eliminates the approaches of Tang et al.~\cite{chia:dequantization}.
+Moreover, our result eliminates the possibility of certain routes for dequantization, namely those that are oblivious to the particular structure of the input matrix, which in particular eliminates the approaches of Tang et al.~\cite{chia:dequantizations}.

-The remaining open question regarding the classical hardness of \textsc{abne} and the problem that the quantum algorithm for Betti number estimation can efficiently solve is whether \textsc{llsd} remains classically hard when we restrict the input to combinatorial Laplacians of arbitrary and clique-dense graphs, respectively.
+The open question regarding the classical hardness of \textsc{abne} and the problem that the quantum algorithm for Betti number estimation can efficiently solve is whether \textsc{llsd} remains classically hard when restricted to combinatorial Laplacians of arbitrary or clique-dense graphs, respectively.
 Even though these restrictions on the input seem quite stringent, note that our result shows that \textsc{llsd} is already $\mathsf{DQC1}$-hard for the restricted family of log-local Hamiltonians obtained from Kitaev's circuit-to-Hamiltonian construction\footnotemark[1].
-We tried to close this gap by investigating whether combinatorial Laplacians already contain such Hamiltonians as submatrices of sufficiently large instances.
+Moreover, there exists a family of combinatorial Laplacians that can encode $\mathsf{DQC1}$-hard Hamiltonians, however they are not combinatorial Laplacians of clique complexes~\cite{cade:complexity}.
+One way we tried to close this gap was by investigating whether we could encode Hamiltonians obtained from Kitaev's circuit-to-Hamiltonian construction into combinatorial Laplacians of sufficiently large graphs.
 While indeed various matrices related to quantum gates can be found as submatrices of combinatorial Laplacians, we did not succeed in finding an explicit embedding.
-In our view, this remains a promising approach to showing that \textsc{llsd} remains classically hard when restricted to combinatorial Laplacians.
-Nonetheless, other routes (e.g., by proving classical hardness of \textsc{llsd} when restricted to other sets of matrices such as $0$-$1$ matrices, or by going through the discrete structures related to Tutte and Jones polynomials~\cite{ahmadi:tutte,shor:dqc1}) are possible as well.
+In our view, this remains a promising way of showing that \textsc{llsd} remains classically hard when restricted to combinatorial Laplacians (if indeed this claim is true at all).